High23/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 ## Description
-This is a webpage that lets users play rock, paper, or scissors against a computer.
-For now, users will have to look into the browser's console to see the results.
+This is a webpage that lets users pick rock, paper, or scissors and play against a computer.
+When a player or the computer win 5 rounds, the scoreboard resets back to zero and the winner is announced.